Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 1/6/2021 (Day 5)

+- Worked on Codewars problems, but day got derailed a bit by real work.
+Will pick it back up tomorrow!

 ## 1/5/2021 (Day 4)

 - Worked through Building Pac-Man on Scrimba, identified enhancements to make to MathChamp and entered issues on Github.